biolink/biolink-model/docs/index.md

      * [affects response to](affects_response_to.md)
          * [decreases response to](decreases_response_to.md) - holds between two chemical entities where the action or effect of one decreases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other
          * [increases response to](increases_response_to.md) - holds between two chemical entities where the action or effect of one increases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other
-     * [ameliorates](ameliorates.md) - A relationship between an entity (e.g. a genotype, genetic variation, chemical, or environmental exposure) and a condition (a phenotype or disease), where the presence of the entity reduces or eliminates some or all aspects of the condition.
+     * [ameliorates](ameliorates.md) - A relationship between an entity (e.g. a genotype, genetic variation, chemical, or environmental exposure, clinical intervention) and a condition (a phenotype or disease), where the presence of the entity reduces or eliminates some or all aspects of the condition.
          * [treats](treats.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature that it is used to treat
      * [disrupts](disrupts.md) - describes a relationship where one entity degrades or interferes with the structure, function, or occurrence of another.
      * [exacerbates](exacerbates.md) - A relationship between an entity (e.g. a chemical, environmental exposure, or some form of genetic variation) and a condition (a phenotype or disease), where the presence of the entity worsens some or all aspects of the condition.